dcSpark/dcspark-core/utxo-selection/README.md

 We also provide a couple utility fee estimators:
 * `DummyFeeEstimator` - for tests
-* `ConvertedFeeEstimate` - to be used if you want to re-use a particular fee estimator with other library.
-See tests for example: estimator designed to be used with CmlTypes is re-used with library-wise `UTxODetails` and `UTxOBuilder`.

 If any other estimator is needed the trait is generic enough, so the end-users can implement it themselves.

 ### Algorithms

 As the algorithms we provide 4 classical ones and one new:
-* largest first
-* largest first multiasset
+* largest first (with multiasset support)
-* random improve
-* random improve multiasset
+* random improve (with multiasset support)
 * thermostat
+* fee change balancer (dumps extra ada to fee)
+* single output change balancer

-First 4 are classical algorithms (see cip2).
-The last one we designed ourselves for bridges use case.
+First 2 are classical algorithms (see cip2).
+The third one we designed ourselves for bridges use case.

 ### Thermostat algorithm